Zubax/bugface_bf1/MANUFACTURING.md

 zero offset from the start of the flash memory.
 4. Disconnect the target board.

-The following script can be used to create a loadable ELF from a flat binary: <https://gist.github.com/tangrs/4030336>.
+The following comand can be used to create a loadable ELF from a flat binary:

-Usage example:
+    arm-none-eabi-objcopy -I binary -O elf32-little --change-section-address .data=0x08000000 blackmagic_dfu.bin blackmagic_dfu.elf

-    ./bin2elf.sh blackmagic_dfu.bin blackmagic_dfu.elf 0x08000000
+Or download the blackmagic_dfu file from here: <https://files.zubax.com/products/dronecode_probe>

 ## Flashing the main firmware

 Connect the board to USB while holding the button `BOOT`.
-The red LED on the board should start blinking.
+All LEDs on the board should start blinking alernately.
 The system will report the device as follows:

 ```
 $ dmesg
-usb 2-6.2.3: new full-speed USB device number 12 using ehci-pci
+usb 3-1.4.1: new full-speed USB device number 16 using xhci_hcd
-usb 2-6.2.3: New USB device found, idVendor=1d50, idProduct=6017
+usb 3-1.4.1: New USB device found, idVendor=1d50, idProduct=6017
-usb 2-6.2.3: New USB device strings: Mfr=1, Product=2, SerialNumber=3
+usb 3-1.4.1: New USB device strings: Mfr=1, Product=2, SerialNumber=3
-usb 2-6.2.3: Product: Black Magic Probe (Upgrade)
+usb 3-1.4.1: Product: Black Magic Probe (Upgrade)
-usb 2-6.2.3: Manufacturer: Black Sphere Technologies
+usb 3-1.4.1: Manufacturer: Black Sphere Technologies
-usb 2-6.2.3: SerialNumber: B5DCABF5
+usb 3-1.4.1: SerialNumber: 7ECB8AC5
 ```

 Then go to the directory with firmware sources and execute the following script: